 Methods for Collecting Data

-Mixed methods research requires thoughtful data collection strategies that complement each other.
+Mixed methods UX research requires thoughtful data collection strategies that complement each other.
 In quantitative collection, digital analytics tools track user behavior through clicks, time-on-task, and conversion metrics.
 Surveys gather structured feedback using rating scales and multiple-choice questions, while A/B tests measure user preferences between different design options.
 Web analytics platforms capture user flows, drop-off points, and interaction patterns at scale.

 For qualitative collection, researchers conduct semi-structured interviews to understand user motivations, emotions, and reasoning.
 Contextual inquiries observe users in their natural environment, capturing realistic usage patterns and environmental factors.
 Diary studies track user behavior and thoughts over time, while usability testing reveals how users interact with specific features or flows.
 Open-ended survey questions capture user thoughts in their own words.